promo

 9:00 From molecules to images: Proteomics and renal MRI for precision nephrology Marta Ruiz (Madrid, Spain)

-9:40 Pediatric kidney transplant Hansel J. Otero (CHOP, Philadelphia)
+9:40 Pediatric kidney transplant Hansel J. Otero (Philadelphia, USA)

 10:00 The role of renal MRI in transplant medicine Cecilia Liang (Thübingen, Germany)